zonca/italianschoolsd-website/site/content/news/mailing-lists-ready.md

 We have 1 mailing list per class which includes the Maestra (teacher) and all the email addresses provided during pre-enrollment.

+The mailing list is the main method for the Maestra to communicate with the parents.
+Parents are very welcome to reply on the list or ask questions via the list for matters relevant to the whole class.
+Email directly the teacher for private matters.

+### Unsubscribe

 If you would like to unsubscribe your email address, the easiest way is to send an email to `classname-leave@italianschoolsd.com`, where `classname` is the name of the list (I won't list them here to avoid spam).